sethbassetti/sethbassetti.github.io/_pages/about.md

 ---

 Hi!
 I'm Seth Bassetti, a non-tenure track professor at Utah State University from Cle Elum, WA.
-I have a deep passion for computer science, education, and artifical intelligence, and
+I have a deep passion for computer science, education, and artifical intelligence.

 I discovered computer science through pure chance while living a nomadic van life in the southwestern US.
 On a semester off of my undergraduate, I met someone on the road who introduced me to coding, which convinced me to continue my studies in a new field!